 The Group's long-term debt is comprised of a combination of fixed, floating and index-linked debt, with a range of maturities and interest rates reflective of prevailing market rates at issue.

 The Group issues debt in the public bond markets and maintains credit ratings with a number of leading credit rating agencies.
-During the period, the Group's credit ratings have been formally reviewed; ENWL has been affirmed on a stable outlook basis, whilst NWEN plc has been revised to a negative outlook from a stable outlook by Fitch.
-The Company's long-term debt ratings have remained stable.
+During the period, the Group's credit ratings have been formally reviewed and affirmed.